• Skip to primary navigation

 Ingredients and substitutions for Chocolate Pudding Pie

-• Butter: Cold and cubed helps you press it into your flour without heating it up too much as you work it.
+• Butter: Unsalted cold and cubed helps you press it into your flour without heating it up too much as you work it.
 Make sure that butter is fully coated with flour so no puddles form during baking.
-Unsalted was used here, however, you could absolutely substitute salted butter here.

-• Milk: The base of that creamy pudding is the milk with whole used here, however, you could definitely substitute in any creamy dairy free milk.
+• Milk: Whole milk was used, however, you could replace with any creamy dairy free milk.

-• Egg yolks: They help give a deep custard flavor to our pudding and contribute to the velvety texture with no recommendations for substitutions here.
+• Egg yolks: They help give a deep custard flavor to our pudding and contribute to the velvety texture.

 • Sugar: Superfine or caster sugar works best in the pudding as it dissoves and adds sweetness without adding additional flavor.
 You could substitute with raw or light brown sugar instead.

-• Cocoa powder: High quality plain cocoa powder is used here to really give that chocolate flavor intensity.
+• Cocoa powder: High quality plain cocoa powder is used to really give that intense chocolate flavor.

 • Corn starch: Sometimes termed cornflour in certain parts of the globe.
 Corn starch is what gives our pudding that thick texture without being runny.
-It does need to be heated to 95C/203F before it is activated to thicken.
+It needs to be heated to 95C/203F before it is activated to thicken.

 • Chocolate: Dark chocolate helps deepen the chocolate flavor and coat the pastry base without making the pie too sweet or soggy.
 You could substitute with milk chocolate in equal measure.